Stenotic Nares in Bulldogs and French Bulldogs

 Most will snort when excited and snore when relaxed or asleep.

-Pinched nose is COMMON in English bulldog puppies and VERY COMMON in French bulldogs puppies.
+Pinched nose is COMMON in English bulldog and VERY COMMON in French bulldogs.

-- HEART FAILURE: Increases the chances for hypoxia, pulmonary hypertension, and heart failure
+- Heart failure: hypoxia, pulmonary hypertension, and heart failure

-- LARYNGEAL COLLAPSE: Increases the chances for laryngeal cartilages atrophy and irreversible laryngeal collapse
+- Laryngeal Collapse: laryngeal cartilages atrophy and irreversible collapse

-- PULMONARY EDEMA: Increases the chances for pulmonary edema due to critical reduction of intrathoracic pressure.
+- Pulmonary Edema: due to critical reduction of intrathoracic pressure.

 - DEATH: Increases the chance of sudden death.